Sachin-Goud-9/Personal-Website/README.md

 # Personal-Website
-This website helps to showcase my skills.
+This website aims to showcase my skills.